Series / The Thundermans

 - Big Screwed-Up Family

-- Black Sheep: Max is a supervillain in a family of superheroes.
+- Black Sheep: Max is an aspiring supervillain in a family of superheroes.

-- Brand X: Phoebe and Max want to buy the new Me Phone.
+- Brand X: In "This Looks Like A Job For," Phoebe and Max want to buy the new Me Phone.
+Phoebe and her friends use the social networking site Chirper.

 - Breath Weapon: Phoebe and Max have ice and heat breath.